Dudbridge to Stroud Cycle Track and Gas Works

 Old capstan on the Didbridge to Stroud railway line

 Back in the days before north sea gas, gas was produced from coal.
-Basically if you heated coal in a sealed vessel it gave off gas so the coal was used for two purposes, to fuel a fire that heated the coal and the coal that the gas was extracted from.
+If you heated coal in a sealed vessel it gave off gas so the coal was used for two purposes, to fuel a fire that heated the coal and the coal that the gas was extracted from.

 I’m assuming that coal for both processes were delivered to the gas station via the railway.